Hantam Camino

 For the remainder of the year, the landscape is harsh and endless, yet beautiful in the symmetry of the Karoo “koppies” topped by “kokerbome” and the characteristic shades of grey.

 Spring (August-September) in the Hantam is a great time to visit.
 It is, however, still quite cold in the evenings and early mornings.
-This is a low rainfall area with 50-125 mm per year in the winter (May-August).
+This is a low-rainfall area, with 50-125 mm of rainfall per year during winter (May-August).
 Temperatures can vary substantially.
-Summers are very hot, and winter nights can be maliciously cold.
+Summers are very hot, and winter nights can be miserably cold.

 Some of the points of interest en route include:

 The farm Tierhoek has been in the Van der Merwe family for six generations.
 Its original name, “Tijgerhoek”– literally Leopard’s Corner – is mentioned in the writings of a German doctor named Henry Lichtenstein, who visited the area in 1802.
-Lichtenstein travelled in South Africa and wrote about “the very friendly reception in the house of a colonist by the name Van der Merwe”.
+Lichtenstein travelled in South Africa and wrote about “the very friendly reception in the house of a colonist named Van der Merwe”.

 The Kokerboom or quiver tree belongs to the group of plants known collectively as Aloes.
-Both Afrikaans and English names are derived from the San people’s practice of making quivers from branches of trees.
+Both Afrikaans and English names are derived from the San people’s practice of making quivers from tree branches.
 There are three quiver tree species: 1.
-Aloe dichotoma or Kokerboom, with its divided branches, has a vulnerable status.
+Aloe dichotoma, or Kokerboom, with its divided branches, has a vulnerable status.
 2. Aloe Ramosissma, the maiden’s quiver tree, is endangered.
-3. Aloe Pillansii, the giant quiver tree listed as critically endangered by IUCN.
+3. Aloe pillansii, the giant quiver tree listed as critically endangered by IUCN.
 All three can be found in the Northern Cape and Namibia.

-Toren: The farm, Groot Toren was owned by Louw descendants for roughly a century.
+Toren: Louw's descendants owned the Groot Toren farm for roughly a century.
 It is about 45 km northwest of Calvinia.
-Groot Toren, directly translated from Dutch as ‘Big Tower’, was named after the high mountains situated next to it.
+Groot Toren, directly translated from Dutch as ‘Big Tower,’ was named after the high mountains beside it.

-The Toren Murder: Petrus Pienaar travelled north of the Cape in the late 1700s to find good land for his farming.
-He settled on the beautiful farm speckled with flowers, called it Groot Toren and developed it for 15 years along with his wife Jacoba, a prominent member of the local community.
+The Toren Murder: Petrus Pienaar travelled north of the Cape in the late 1700s to find suitable land for farming.
+He settled on the beautiful farm, speckled with flowers, called it Groot Toren, and developed it for 15 years with his wife, Jacoba, a prominent local community member.
 They had a daughter named Hester Josina.
-On a night in 1795, their farm foreman, Jager Afrikaner, a man of bushman origin, appeared at the door of the main house at Groot Toren.
+On a night in 1795, their farm foreman, Jager Afrikaner, a man of Bushman origin, appeared at the door of the main house at Groot Toren.
 Following a short exchange of words, Afrikaner shot Pienaar and his family.

-Afrikaner thought he had killed all of them, but the thirteen-year-old daughter Hester Josina survived.
+Afrikaner thought he had killed all of them, but the thirteen-year-old daughter, Hester Josina, survived.
 She played dead until he had left.
 House servants found her alive the next day.
-She recovered her health and eventually left the area to go back to her remaining family in Tulbagh.
-Afrikaner fled up towards the Orange River and established himself in what is now Namibia.
+She recovered her health and eventually left the area to return to her remaining family in Tulbagh.
+Afrikaners fled up towards the Orange River and established themselves in what is now Namibia.

-This endurance hike will take on the same format as the Tankwa Camino (slackpacking hike with the full support team) and will be 120 km in distance (more or less 20 km a day).
+This endurance hike will follow the same format as the Tankwa Camino (a slack-packing hike with full support) and cover 120 km over 10 days (about 20 km per day).

 T